rivdb/hexo/source/_posts/binaryinstrumentation2.md

     19 ms  CreateFileA returned: 0xffffffffffffffff
 Process terminated```
 ```
-- The program is calling `CreateFileA` with an invalid filename: ``"<Insert path here>"` - this is clearly a placeholder that wasn't properly replaced with a real path.
+- The program is calling `CreateFileA` with an invalid filename: ``"<Insert path here>"` - this is clearly a placeholder that wasn't properly replaced with a real path
-- `CreateFileA` returned `0xffffffffffffffff`, which is `-1` or `INVALID_HANDLE_VALUE`, confirming that file creation failed.
+- `CreateFileA` returned `0xffffffffffffffff`, which is `-1` or `INVALID_HANDLE_VALUE`, confirming that file creation failed
-- The process terminated right after this, suggesting that the flag is being processed but never successfully written to a file.
+- The process terminated right after this, suggesting that the flag is being processed but never successfully written to a file

 This lead me to further edit `CreateFileA`, but this time, let's try replacing "<Insert path here>" with a valid filename ("flag.txt")